 The airfield was conquered by units of the 8th Infantry Division and the 82nd Airborne Division on 3 May 1945.
 In July the airfield was handed over to the Red Army at part of their occupation zone.

 The Red Army kept most of the airfield intact, but did not use it as an airfield.
 They did set up a (wartime) emergency airfield only two kilometers to the northeast though.
-Additionally the former airfield was used by a Soviet electronic intelligence gathering station and as a small arms shooting range.
+Additionally the former airfield was used by a Soviet electronic intelligence gathering station.
+Presumably it was for these units that U.S. Army Major Arthur D. Nicholson Jr. was present at the location on 24 March 1985.
+Major Nicholson was a member of the U.S. Military Liaison Mission to East Germany.
+He was shot and killed by a Soviet sentry during a reconnaissance mission in the area.

 The buildings were returned to Germany in 1990 after the reunification.